iobroker-community-adapters/ioBroker.sma-em/README.md

   * Software Version string, last part is the revision as character (e.g. R = release)
   * Potential Warning during the first start
   * Revised units to follow the SI standardization (DIN 1301)
-* (TGuybrush) Top level hierarchy object description indicates if the device is a SMA Energy Meter or a SMA Home Manger 2.
+* (TGuybrush) Top level hierarchy object description indicates if the device is a SMA Energy Meter or a SMA Home Manager 2.
 * (DutchmanNL) Released to the latest repo, fixed some typo's + news and translations

 ### 0.6.0